EraldyHq/kubee/docs/bin-generated/kubee-chart.md

   * that installed only one application
   * with the name of the app installed (ie grafana, not grafana operator)
   * that depends on:
-    * the [kube-x Chart](../../resources/charts/kube-x/README.md) to share cluster and installation wide
+    * the [kubee Chart](../../resources/charts/kubee/README.md) to share cluster and installation wide
       * `values.yaml` file
       * and `library`
     * and optionally: